EMBRYOPSIDA Pirani & Prado

 Synonymy: Drymidaceae Baillon

-Thomas et al. (2014) suggested that Takhtajania showed a Gondwanan distribution, rather unusual in flowering plants; the genus originated on Madagscar as the Seychelles-Madagascar-India area separated from the rest of Gondwana (but c.f.
-S. M¨ller et al. 2015 in part).
+Thomas et al. (2014) suggested that Takhtajania showed a Gondwanan distribution, rather unusual in flowering plants; they thought that the genus originated on Madagascar as the Seychelles-Madagascar-India area separated from the rest of Gondwana (but c.f.
+Sanmartín & Ronquist 2004: dispersal involved; S. M¨ller et al. 2015 in part).
 Wallis and Jorge (2018) discuss Pseudowintera on New Zealand; its distribution there is quite ancient.
-However, Grímsson et al. (2018) note the wide distribution of the family in both hemispheres in the past (see map above) and suggest that a focus on Gondwana is too narrow.
+However, Grímsson et al. (2018) note the wide distribution of the family on both hemispheres in the past (see map above) and suggest that a focus on Gondwana is too narrow.

 Ecology & Physiology.
 The occlusion of the stomatal apertures that is common in Winteroideae seems to prevent these apertures from being wetted (Feild et al. 1998, 2000a); most Winteraceae grow in moist, cool environments.
 For vascular flow in Winteraceae in conditions where freezing may occur, see Feild et al. (2002); their tracheids are relatively immune to freezing-induced xylem embolism, particularly when compared to the vessel-containing wood of Canella.
 Tasmannia cordata is a rather odd vessel-less liana (Feild et al. 2012).